GeoscienceAustralia/ptha/misc/nearshore_testing_ptha_2025/gauges/README.md

 Summary information on the gauge locations, names and providers of the original data is in `gauge_coords.csv`.
-Note this table often includes multiple rows for a single site (e.g. due to multiple gauges at one site, or because we obtained data at the same gauge at diferent times and designed the script to preseve backward compatability) and includes a few sites beyond those used in our study.
+Note this table often includes multiple rows for a single site (e.g. due to multiple gauges at one site, or because we obtained data at the same gauge at different times and designed the script to preserve backward compatibility) and includes a few sites beyond those used in our study.

 To use the script you have to download and extract the associated data files here: https://thredds.nci.org.au/thredds/fileServer/fj6/PTHA/Nearshore_testing_2025/DATA.tar.bz2